 We have seen the Flight of the Eagles several times now but we never tire of it.
 There aren’t many opportunities to see such enormous and majestic birds soaring above your head.
 The show lasts for half an hour and you see several different types of birds.
 Lia is so fascinated by it that at three, she can already identify a sea eagle when the handler brings it into the arena.

 Last time we went to Warwick Castle, the Horrible Histories show was the highlight of our visit.
 It is both educational and funny, with humour aimed at adults as well as children.
 They sing and dance as well as acting and the children loved it.
 We only went once during this visit, much to the girls’ horror.
 It is the same show every time but they would happily watch it on repeat all day.

 The rest of the Castle

+Staying in the Warwick Castle Knights lodge gives you the opportunity to spend more time exploring the castle itself.
 The castle is in a beautiful location with views across the Warwickshire countryside.
 This time, we managed to go up the tower to enjoy the view.

 We also headed into the Princess Tower, which is the girls’ favourite part of the Castle.
 They tell a little story and the children get involved by helping the princess to solve a riddle.
 The girls genuinely believe that it is magical and they look forward to it every time we go.

-Staying in the Knight’s Village Lodge
+Staying in the Warwick Castle Knights Lodge

-The lodges themselves are wood cabins with a medieval theme.
+Warwick Castle Knights Lodges are wood cabins with a medieval theme.
 Ours had a double bed in the main room and bunk beds in the small room.
 There was also a third bunk that could pull out at floor level so three children could stay there.
 We pulled this out to stop Lia from hurting herself if she fell out of bed.
 There is also a bathroom with a wet-room shower.